Best AI Coding Agents in 2026: Cost, Autonomy, and Lock-In

 Real Cost Per Completed Task and Who Owns the Model

 Start with the lock-in spectrum, stated plainly.
-Aider lets you swap any model freely, so you have full portability.
+OpenCode and Pi let you swap any model freely, so you have full portability.
 Codex CLI is an open client but runs OpenAI models only.
 Gemini CLI runs Google models only.
 Claude Code runs Anthropic models only.
-Cursor is the subtlest case: its own routing and pricing layer hides what you actually pay per model.
+Cursor and Copilot are the subtle cases: each lets you pick from a menu of models, but routes billing and pricing through its own layer, so what you actually pay per model is harder to see.

 The vendor agents trade that control for a managed budget.
 Claude Code’s subscription tiers reset on a 5-hour and weekly cycle, per the SSD Nodes plan breakdown .
 Codex switched to token-based credits across all plans on April 2, 2026, per the eesel AI pricing guide .
 Both bundle usage into a plan, which is simpler to predict but harder to optimize.

 Cursor’s pricing is a pool of usage credits billed on actual token consumption.
 Its own Composer 2.5 model is priced at $0.50 and $2.50 per million input and output tokens, per Cursor’s models and pricing docs .
 Premium routed models bill at their own rates through the router, so the headline number rarely tells the full story.
+Copilot works similarly, starting at $10 a month for the Pro tier and gating premium models behind Pro+ and Max.

 Then there is the Gemini CLI cliff.
 The free individual tier, with 60 requests per minute and 1,000 per day, stops serving on June 18, 2026.
-Google is pushing users toward Antigravity, where community testing reports free quotas dropped to about 20 requests per day, per VPSMAC’s writeup on the policy change .
+Google is pushing users toward Antigravity , where community testing reports free quotas dropped to about 20 requests per day, per VPSMAC’s writeup on the policy change .
 Any free-tier workflow you build on the old quota has a hard expiry date on the calendar.

 | Agent | Pricing model | Est. cost per completed task (2026) | Can swap LLM? | Vendor lock-in |